1863 Georgia gubernatorial election: Brown candidacy

-Brown feared that the "administration" at Richmond would support a Pro-Administarion candidate with Confederate Congressman and former Confederate General Lucius J. Gartrell being seen as the most formidable possible candidate.
+Brown feared that the "administration" at Richmond would support a Pro-Administration candidate with Confederate Congressman and former Confederate General Lucius J. Gartrell being seen as the most formidable possible candidate.
 It was his popularity among the troops that scared Brown the most.

 Brown's concerns were not unfounded as there was a distinct demand in Georgia for a "Jeff Davis man" for governor.
 An editorial in the Daily Sun advocated for Brown's removal from office, arguing that a "good and loyal" individual should take his place.
 The organ disputed the notion that conscription was widely unpopular in Georgia or that Brown enjoyed significant support among the military, except for a small faction within the state militia seeking his favor.
 It predicted Brown's defeat by a margin of 20,000 votes.

 Upon failing to identify another State Rights advocate to assume his position, Brown opted to seek reelection.
 Prior to launching his campaign, Brown took measures to disassociate himself from being perceived as an opponent of the current administration.
 He advocated for maintaining the existing administration and supported increasing Confederate private salaries from $11 to $20.
 He asserted that he had effectively neutralized any Pro-Administration candidate who might challenge him on grounds of loyalty to the Confederacy.
 In a letter of consent dated May 21, he acknowledged his previous pursuit of the governorship during peacetime but affirmed his willingness to continue serving if reelected during wartime.
 He suggested that changing leadership amidst the turmoil of war would be unwise and that he possessed superior qualifications compared to any potential newcomer.
 Regarding his stance against conscription, he maintained that his opposition stemmed from honest conviction.